Amanchoudhary192002/weatherapp/README.md

 Live :- https://weatherapp19in.netlify.app/

-Most important thing cover API KEY/ hide Most  important thing Great question, Aman!
-Hiding an API key directly in JavaScript is not secure — because JavaScript runs in the browser, anyone can view your code and see the API key using browser developer tools.
+Most important thing cover API KEY/ hide Most  important thing Hiding an API key directly in JavaScript is not secure — because JavaScript runs in the browser, anyone can view your code and see the API key using browser developer tools.